Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

    await _jsInterop.StartJob(scannerJob);
    ```

-6. Save the documents as PDF.
+6. Save the documents as a PDF.

    ```csharp
    PageOption pageOption = PageOption.All;